addisonbohannon/alm/experiments/README.md

 ## Introduction

-These scripts re-create the validation tests used in the paper.
-The package includes two scripts:
+These scripts re-create the experiments used in the paper.
+The package includes several scripts:

 - `comparison.py`
 - `n_vs_m.py`
+- `n_vs_m-analysis.py`

-It also includes a module `sampler.py` for generating data according to the $`ALMM(p, r)`$ model.
+It also includes modules `sampler.py` for generating data according to the $`ALM(p, r)`$ model.

 ## Comparison

 This experiment compares the performance of alternating minimization (AltMin), block coordinate descent (BCD), and proximal alternating linearized minimization (PALM) on a common problem.
-It used multiple starts on account of the nonconvexity.
+It used multiple starts on account of the non-convexity.
 All algorithms use common initializations for each start.
 The script can be run as follows:

 ```
 cd my_workspace/almm